KaTeX/KaTeX/docs/font.md

 For example, if you wanted to create a trimmed down version of KaTeX, you could only include the `woff` files and gain the most support with the least number of files.
 To do this:

 1. Set `@use-ttf`, and `@use-woff2` to `false` at the top of [fonts.less](https://github.com/KaTeX/katex-fonts/blob/master/fonts.less).
-2. Rebuild KaTeX by running `npm run build` from the top-level directory.
+2. Rebuild KaTeX by running `yarn run build` from the top-level directory.
 3. Include only the `build/fonts/*.woff2` files in your distribution.

 ## Location of font files